Sikhism in the United States: Historic firsts

 In 2019, the United States Senate unanimously passed a resolution recognizing the importance of Sikh history, and contributions to American society.
 In the same year, Snatam Kaur became the first Sikh American nominated for a Grammy Award with her album Beloved.

 In 2009, Kash Gill made history as one of the first Indian mayors and the first Sikh to be elected mayor in the United States when he took office in Yuba City.
 Additionally, the Charlottesville City Council (Virginia) appointed councilmember Satyendra Huja to the position of mayor in 2012, becoming the first turban-wearing Sikh to hold the position.
 In 2020, Elk Grove elected Bobbie Allen-Singh as its new mayor, making her the first Sikh woman to hold the position of mayor in an American city.

 Converts

 In the 1960s, due to increased Indian immigration and rising interest in Indian spirituality in the American counterculture, a number of non-Punjabi Americans began to enter 3HO.
 Prominent in this trend was Yogi Bhajan, leader of the Sikh-related movement 3HO (Healthy, Happy, Holy Organization), whose Los Angeles temple was the first to introduce non-Punjabi Americans to Sikhism.

+Ethnicity of Sikhs in USA

+An organization, United Sikhs led a campaign to have U.S. Census Bureau recognize Sikhs as a separate ethnicity, which was successful on January 6, 2020.
+As a result, Sikhs are regarded as different from Asian Indian category.